ballerina-attic/ballerina-awslambda-deployment/README.md

 ## Testing

-We will be triggering our `processImages` function using events generated from an S3 bucket.
-Users will be uploading images to a specific bucket, and we will configure this bucket to send events to our lambda function when new objects are added.
-A guide on enabling event notifications for an S3 bucket can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html).
-In configuring this, under events, you should chose "All object create events", and for the notification destination, select "Lambda Function" and select our `processImages` as the target function.
+The `processImages` function will be triggered through events generated from an S3 bucket.
+Users will be uploading images to a specific bucket, and this bucket is configured to send events to the Lambda function when new objects are added.

+For information on enabling event notifications for an S3 bucket, go to [How Do I Enable and Configure Event Notifications for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html).

+>*Tip:** Do the following when configuring event notifications:
+- Select **All object create events** under **Events**.
+- Select **Lambda Function** for the **the notification destination**.
+- Select the `processImages` function as the **target function**.

 Now, we can simply upload an image with some text to the configured S3 bucket ([example]((https://upload.wikimedia.org/wikipedia/commons/a/af/Atomist_quote_from_Democritus.png)), and you should be able to get an email similar to the following: